connollydean/Markdwon-Tutorial/pages/Partitioning.md

 ![](images/APFS1.png)

-On your system, find the container that says "APFS Physical Store Disk" and take note of the disk number.
-For me it was "disk0s2" but it could be different for you.
+On your system, find the container that says `APFS Physical Store Disk` and take note of the disk number.
+For me it was `disk0s2` but it could be different for you.
 This is the container we need to resize to make room for our Linux partition.

 Since I have a 250GB SSD I'm going to resize my APFS container to 200GB with the remaining 50GB to be used for my Linux partition.